Francisco I. Madero: Campaign, arrest, escape 1910

 Madero campaigned across the country on a message of reform and met with numerous supporters.
 Resentful of the "peaceful invasion" from the United States "which came to control 90 percent of Mexico's mineral resources, its national railroad, its oil industry and, increasingly, its land," Mexico's poor and middle-class overwhelmingly showed their support for Madero.
 Fearful of a dramatic change in direction, on 6 June 1910, the Porfirian regime arrested Madero in Monterrey and sent him to a prison in San Luis Potosí.
 Approximately 5,000 other members of the Anti-Re-electionist movement were also jailed.
 Francisco Vázquez Gómez took over the nomination, but during Madero's time in jail, a fraudulent election was held on 21 June 1910 that gave Díaz an unbelievably large margin of victory.

 Madero's father used his influence with the state governor and posted bond to give Madero the right to move about the city on horseback during the day.
 On 4 October 1910, Madero galloped away from his guards and took refuge with sympathizers in a nearby village.
 Three days later he was smuggled across the U.S. border, hidden in a baggage car by sympathetic railway workers.
 He took up residence in San Antonio, Texas, where he plotted his next moves.
-He wrote the Plan of San Luis Potosí in San Antonio, but back dated and situated in to last place he had been in Mexico.
+He wrote the Plan of San Luis Potosí in San Antonio, but back dated and situated it to the last place he had been in Mexico.